atet/flutter/README.md

 ### Flutter SDK

-- Find link to latest version of Flutter SDK [here](https://docs.flutter.dev/release/archive?tab=linux#stable-channel) (stable channel)
-   - You can directly download v3.29.1 from: https://storage.googleapis.com/flutter_infra_release/releases/stable/windows/flutter_windows_3.29.1-stable.zip
+- Find link to latest version of Flutter SDK [here](https://docs.flutter.dev/release/archive?tab=linux#stable-channel) (stable channel), or you can directly download `v3.29.1` from: https://storage.googleapis.com/flutter_infra_release/releases/stable/windows/flutter_windows_3.29.1-stable.zip
 - Download through web browser and extract in Downloads
 - Navigate into the extracted directory and move the `flutter` subdirectory to the `C:\Android` directory you made earlier
 - Tell flutter where Android SDK is by running this in Command Prompt: